 ABOUT THE FELLOWS PROGRAM

 The Fellows Program is an intensive career accelerator for Black and Latinx college and graduate-level computer science students.
-For 10 weeks between June and August, you’ll intern at a top tech company and participate in a series of learning experiences designed to give you the tools and resources you need to navigate the tech industry and build an exciting, lasting career.
+For 9 weeks between June and August, you’ll intern at a top tech company and engage in racial equity advocacy work.
+You’ll participate in a series of learning experiences designed to give you the tools and resources you need to navigate the tech industry, build a lasting career, and advocate for yourself and your community.

 WHAT TO EXPECT: